-Basis of Presentation
+Basis of Presentation and Principles of Consolidation

-The accompanying unaudited condensed financial statements contained in this Quarterly Report on Form 10-Q have been prepared in accordance with the rules and regulations of the U.S. Securities and Exchange Commission, or SEC, and, therefore, certain information and disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP, have been omitted.
+The accompanying unaudited condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q have been prepared in accordance with the rules and regulations of the U.S. Securities and Exchange Commission, or SEC, and, therefore, certain information and disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP, have been omitted.

 In the opinion of management, the information reflects all adjustments necessary to make the results of operations for the interim periods a fair statement of such operations.
 All such adjustments are of a normal recurring nature.
 Interim results are not necessarily indicative of results for the full year.
-The condensed balance sheet at December 31, 2020 has been derived from the audited financial statements at that date, but does not include all information and footnotes required by GAAP for complete financial statements.
-These unaudited condensed financial statements should be read in conjunction with the Company's audited financial statements included in the Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on March 5, 2021.
+The condensed balance sheet at December 31, 2021 has been derived from the audited financial statements at that date, but does not include all information and footnotes required by GAAP for complete financial statements.
+These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements included in the Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on March 11, 2022.